core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Wi-Fi ##
-In a home automation scenario using Wi-Fi, Wi-Fi security should be enabled to prevent rogue nodes from joining.
+In a home automation scenario using Wi-Fi, Wi-Fi security SHOULD be enabled to prevent rogue nodes from joining.
 The Customer Premises Equipment (CPE) that enables access to the Internet should also have its IP multicast filters set so that it enforces multicast scope boundaries to isolate local multicast groups from the rest of